Venice and I: Regular Visits to the Mystic Lagoon City

 However, every time I set foot on Piazzale Roma, awe and joy are overwhelming me.
 Despite the fact that it has developed so much over the decades since I arrived there for the first time.

-The Biennale and Me: The Perfect Event for an Art Addict
+The Biennale and I: The Perfect Event for an Art Addict

 I don’t need a special occasion to visit Venice.
 Nonetheless, lately, I’ve been coming back only on special occasions, namely the Biennale di Arte.
 This art biennial, obviously, takes place every other, odd-numbered year.